A dichotomy for minimal hypersurfaces in manifolds thick at infinity: Local existence of finite volume minimal hypersurfaces

 \begin{prop} Let $(N^{n+1},g)$ be a compact manifold with minimal boundary, with $2\leq n\leq 6$, such that $\partial N$ is locally area minimizing inside $N$.
 Then there is a closed embedded minimal hypersurface $\Gamma$ inside the interior $\interior(N)$ whose index is at most one and whose $n$-volume is bounded by the width $W$ of $(N,g)$. \end{prop}

 \begin{proof} Since from \cite{MorganRos} the width $W$ of $(N,g)$ is larger than the $n$-volume of any connected component of $\partial N$, by Lemma \ref{degenerate} in Appendix A and the discussion following it, we can suppose that each component of $\partial N$ satisfies Condition [M] and is either strictly stable or degenerate stable of Type II.
 Then by Lemma \ref{adeformation} (1) in Appendix A, there is a sequence of metrics $\{h^{(q)}\}$ converging to $g$ such that for each $h^{(q)}$, $\partial N$ is strictly stable and has a neighborhood $\mathcal{N}_q$ foliated by hypersurfaces which are strictly mean convex (except $\partial N$ of course).
 The thickness of this neighborhood $\mathcal{N}_q$ essentially does not depend on $q$.
-Consider a sequence of bumpy metrics $g_q$ converging to $g$, so that $g_q$ is close to $h_q$ and $(\mathcal{N}_q,g_q)$ contains no minimal hypersurface except $\partial N$.
+For the next argument, it can be helpful to think of the compact $(n+1)$-manifold $(N,h^{(q)})$ as a domain isometrically embedded into a closed Riemannian $(n+1)$-manifold $\hat{N}$ endowed with a metric still denoted by $h^{(q)}$.
+Consider a sequence of bumpy metrics $g_q$ converging to $g$, so that $g_q$ is very close to $h^{(q)}$.
+Since $\partial N$ is strictly stable with respect to $h^{(q)}$, the implicit function theorem \cite{Whitebumpy} implies that there is a unique minimal hypersurface for $g_q$ smoothly close to $\partial N$ and by pulling back the metric with a diffeomorphism close to the identity we can make sure that this minimal hypersurface for $g_q$ is in fact $\partial N$.
+Similarly, by a deformation argument involving the Jacobi operator, $\mathcal{N}_q$ is still foliated by hypersurfaces which are strictly mean convex except for $\partial N$.
+By the maximum principle, $(\mathcal{N}_q,g_q)$ contains no minimal hypersurface except $\partial N$.
 Now we apply the local min-max theorem for bumpy metrics to $(N,g_q)$, see Theorem \ref{discreteminmax} in Appendix B. For each $q$ we have a closed embedded minimal hypersurface $\Gamma_q$ inside the interior $\interior(N)$ with index at most one and $n$-volume bounded by the width of $(N,g_q)$, intersecting $N\backslash \mathcal{N}_q$.
 Sending $q$ to infinity, $\Gamma_q$ converges (in the varifold sense) subsequently by \cite{Sharp} to a minimal hypersurface embedded in $N$, with index at most one and $n$-volume at most $W$.
 It cannot be contained in the boundary $\partial N$ by the monotonicity formula and the fact that $\Gamma_q\cap N\backslash \mathcal{N}_q\neq \varnothing$ for all $q$.

 \end{proof}

 \begin{proof} [Proof of Theorem \ref{a}]